 “We have a web architect and we don’t have a web designer so they can’t really do the same thing,” Schleicher said.
 “One is the backend, the web architect, and the other on the front-end, the web designer.
 Two of them complement each other and provide a service.”

-Schleicher said they have been trying to hire a web designer for a while.
+Schleicher said they have been trying to hire a web designer for a while, but that he had wanted to find someone who had a wide-range of skills and a great deal of experience in a one click upsell shopify app environment for future expansion coming in later months.
 They have a list of personnel commission and they set up a panel and have interviewed candidates to get the process afloat.

 “Guzman has been here since I’ve been here,” Schleicher said.
 “I came in roughly four years ago in September.
 I’ve been trying to make a lot of changes, trying to make us more customer friendly, fix infrastructure and do what I did for fortune 500 companies.”